 Graphene is a very promising next generation material.
 When made into specific shapes, you are able to modulate certain properties such as the bandgap.
 Graphene is a very delicate material because it is single atom thick and requires very gentle machining.
 Using the gentle and precise machining capability of ORION NanoFab, you create complex graphene devices with sub-10 nm features.

 After the preparation of graphene with either exfoliation or a chemical vapor process (CVD), the number and quality of the produced graphene layers need to be checked.
 Measure the number of layers with the contact free and substrate independent module for Total Interference Contrast with ZEISS Axio Imager 2 and detect holes in continuous layers.
-Your graphene research application benets from ZEISS GeminiSEM 500 when you need high resolution images of a number of individual layers.
+Your graphene research application benefits from ZEISS GeminiSEM when you need high resolution images of a number of individual layers.
 Use its Energy selective Backscatter detector with its insensitivity to charging and acquire images of graphene at high resolution in a unique backscatter contrast.
-Determine the exact quantitative height with the in-situ AFM system.

 Before integration into a final device, defects in graphene are evaluated: carbon atoms can be sp3 -hybridized, functionalized, oxidized or missing.
 The chosen method here is Raman imaging, which, as a time consuming method, needs preselection of regions of interest.
 The in-situ Raman integrated into ZEISS GeminiSEM is the ideal tool for this purpose as the integration saves time in the workflow.